Turidus/Python-Maze/README.md

 import Maze
 ```
 #### 2. Create a maze object
 Create a new maze object.
-The arugments decide the size in X and Y in **floor tiles**.
+The arguments decide the size in X and Y in **floor tiles**.
 The **finale amount** of tiles in a maze in one direction is size * 2 + 1:
 ```python
 newMaze = Maze(100,100)